‘Nut and bolt’ level insight, at network scale

 Image of glass electricity insulator

-Electricity grid
+Electricity grid inspection and monitoring

 Remote, close-quarter inspection.
 Reducing work at height, costs and emissions.